Cr1.1: Imagine

 contexts.

-- Students will recognize composers' selection of musical works is influenced by their interests, experiences, understandings, and purposes through openness to new ideas, persistence, and the
+Students will recognize composers' selection of musical works is influenced by their

 7.2: Analyze